Production Coordinators

 Local Vendor Network

-Here is how it adds up.
-Our coordinators keep deep relationships with Chinese vendors, rental houses, and service providers across Beijing, Shanghai, Guangzhou.
-They know who delivers on time, who gives the best rates, and how to source specialized gear locally.
+Our coordinators hold deep ties with Chinese vendors, rental houses, and service providers across Beijing, Shanghai, and Guangzhou.
+They know who delivers on time, who gives the best rates, and where to source special gear locally.

 02.